Hydarhafiz/Hydarhafiz/README.md

 - Develop a mobile application for desk booking, ensuring convenience and accessibility for users.
 - Include features such as desk booking, QR code scanning for desk check-ins, booking history, and a user profile page.
 - Allow users to book desks using their mobile phones, providing a fast and convenient solution.

-## KKR Rental Hiking Equipment System
-Developed a comprehensive rental system for the Kembara Club at Universiti Teknologi PETRONAS (UTP) using the Power Platform.
-The system streamlines the process of renting hiking equipment for UTP students and staff.

-**Key Components**:
-- **KKR Client App**: A Power App for students and staff to browse and book available hiking equipment, such as tents and camping lamps.
-- **KKR Admin App**: A Power App for KKR members to manage user bookings, equipment inventory, member accounts, and delivery/return processes.
-- **Power Automate Workflows**: Automated processes for booking approvals, delivery, and return bookings to enhance efficiency.
-- **Power BI Reports**: Interactive reports analyzing rental business performance, providing insights into equipment usage, rental trends, and revenue.

 ## LeaveSmart Website Project
 Collaborated with Double Bubble Enterprise to develop LeaveSmart, a web-based application for streamlining leave management processes in companies of all sizes.
 Built using Angular, PHP, and MySQL, LeaveSmart offers a user-friendly interface for employees and administrators.